 For example, there are thousands of extraordinarily talented women out there.
 Well-trained, vastly talented, flexible, creative with inquisitive minds.
 Highly successful salespeople who just happen to be mums too.
 Often returning to work after maternity leave.
 If you’re able to shape the role to accommodate flexible working hours or geography, it’s likely you’ll gain immeasurably from the expertise you acquire.

-Plan your recruitment process before you run the advert.
+Plan your sales recruitment process before you run the advert.

 You can use an agency which will cost you hefty fees but will take the strain out of filtering and reviewing candidates.
 Choose your recruitment agency with care.
 They are not all equal – either in the talent they will put in front of you – nor in the way in which they represent themselves or your business.